The peaks in migration flows witnessed in the EU in 2015 and 2016 have subsided. Check out the latest migration and asylum numbers in our infographic.

 Situation in the Mediterranean

 The European Border and Coast Guard Agency collects data on illegal crossings of the EU's external borders registered by national authorities.
 In 2015 and 2016, more than 2.3 million illegal crossings were detected.
-In 2018, the total number of illegal border-crossings into the EU dropped to 150,114, its lowest level in five years and 92% below the peak of the migratory crisis in 2015.
+In 2019, the total number of illegal border-crossings into the EU dropped to 141,846, its lowest level since 2013 and a decrease of 5% compared to 2018.

-One person can go through a border more than once, so the number of people coming to Europe is lower, nevertheless, member states have been under significant pressure.
+One person can go through a border more than once, so the number of people coming to Europe is lower.
+However, EU countries have been under significant pressure.

 Migrants illegally present in the EU